Alex-BusNet/Reveles/README.md

 	`git clone https://github.com/Alex-BusNet/Reveles.git`

 ### Obtaining linuxdeployqt
-1. Create another folder for the linuxdeployqt project (I used '/home/USER_NAME/Documents/linuxdeployqt').
+1. Create another folder for the linuxdeployqt project (I used **/home/USER_NAME/Documents/linuxdeployqt**).

 2. Download the latest version of linuxdeployqt [here](https://github.com/probonopd/linuxdeployqt/releases "linuxdeployqt download page").
-> NOTE: Be sure to download the .AppImage file and save it to the folder we created in step 1.
+> NOTE: Be sure to download the _.AppImage_ file and save it to the folder we created in step 1.

 ### Bringing it all Together
 1. In QtCreator, open the Reveles.pro file.
 This will load the entire project.